 On the ground, it doesn’t get much better.
 Don’t get me wrong – the parts along the malecon with views of the Pacific Ocean are spectacular, and the neighbourhoods of San Isidro, San Borja and La Molina could easily be mistaken for American suburbs, but the rest of the city is terrible.

-Exploring the city during my first few weeks here was extremely discouraging and left me wondering why the fuck I'd chose Lima.
+Exploring the city during my first few weeks here was extremely discouraging and left me wondering why I’d chose Lima.

 That being said, if you’re happy to confine yourself to 3 or 4 neighbourhoods, you can craft a very nice lifestyle for yourself.

 Have questions?
 Skip the guesswork…